 Interpreters seeking the CHI™ certification (in Spanish, Arabic and Mandarin) must pass two exams – the CoreCHI™ core professional exam (click here for the CoreCHI exam description) and the respective language-specific performance CHI™ exam.
 CHIcandidates must take and pass their bilingual performance CHI™ exam within 12 months of passing the CoreCHI™ exam.
 If they do not pass a CHI™ exam within 12 months, their CoreCHI™ score expires, and they must re-take the CoreCHI™ exam before taking a CHI™ exam again.

-This medical interpreter bilingual performance exam consists of:
+The medical interpreter bilingual CHI™ performance exam consists of:

 2. two simultaneous interpreting items (unidirectional, one in non-English language and one in English).
+Each item is up to 2 minutes in duration (between 180-220 words) and can be played only once, and a response must be provided while listening to the speech (not after).
 Note: Items are recorded at about 120-150 words per minute (for the Mandarin items, it corresponds to 180-225 Chinese words/syllables per minute), depending on the situation.
 This is an average conversation-level speed.

-3. three brief sight translation passages in English from different types of the U.S. healthcare documents to sight translate into the non-English language
+3. three brief sight translation passages in English from different types of the U.S. healthcare documents to sight translate into the non-English language.
+Each passage is no longer than 3 sentences (up to 45 words total).

 The on-screen directions are provided before each item.
+Candidates are provided with paper and pencil so they can take notes as they would on the job.
+The notes are collected by the proctor at the end of the exam and shredded.
 The candidate will listen to the oral recordings of the consecutive and simultaneous vignettes and will record their oral responses via a headset connected to the computer.
 In the Sight Translation section of the test, the candidate will read onscreen the English text and record their oral interpretation of it into the non-English language.
 In the last section of the test, the candidate will read an English passage and will choose one of the four translations of the passage into the non-English language.

 Candidates’ responses are captured in real time on our testing vendor’s servers.
 After 60 minutes pass, the test is submitted automatically with all responses saved even if the candidate did not complete the whole exam.